 There is a fast growing demand for vegetables nowadays due to a widening awareness of their nutritive value.
 In 2018, we managed to initiate new innovations in vegetable growing especially the “Grow in a Sack Project”, “Farm2Earn” and “Backyard Farming” a venture that aimed at interesting rural and semi-urban communities into small-scale farming in a small space but with high yields.
 Our commonly grown vegetables in communities include tomatoes, cabbages, eggplant, carrots, nakati, and sukuma-wiki, among others.
 As our norm of supporting farming communities, through the support of various teams, donors and individual sponsors, we managed to provide free seedlings and organic pesticides to over 250 farmers despite the project facing the presence of Covid-19 restrictions in 2020 and fear of the coronavirus spread.
 So far we have impacted over 1,877 beneficiaries have received support in form of;- Free Quality seedlings, organic fertilizers, watering cans, organic pesticides, Onsite Farming Training, among others for quality output.

-We are currently piloting this program in the rural communities of Mayuge District of Eastern Uganda and Kasese District of Western Uganda, and hope to spread in other communities over time.
-The community in Mayuge is dependent on sugarcane growing, while Kasese inhabitants also form a cash crop-growing community.
+We are currently piloting this program in the rural communities of Mayuge District of Eastern Uganda, Wakiso and Kampala Districts Central Uganda, and Kasese District of Western Uganda, and hope to spread in other communities over time.